Note 1 - Summary of Significant Accounting Policies

 The fair value of our trade name, which is the Company’s only indefinite-lived intangible asset other than goodwill, is valued using the relief-from-royalty method.
 Significant factors used in trade name valuation are rates for royalties, future growth, and a discount factor.
 Royalty rates are determined using an average of recent comparable values.
 Future growth rates are based on the Company’s perception of the long-term values in the market in which we compete, and the discount rate is determined using the weighted average cost of capital for companies within our peer group, adjusted for specific company risk premium factors.

-Due to their short-term nature, the carrying value of our cash and cash equivalents, receivables and payables, short-term debt and customer deposit liabilities approximates fair value.
-Substantially all of our long-term debt consists of our Senior Notes, the estimated fair value of which is $133.9 million at June 30, 2013 and $155.3 million at June 30, 2012, as compared to a carrying value on those dates of $129.2 million and $153.0 million, respectively.
+Because of their short-term nature, the carrying value of our cash and cash equivalents, receivables and payables, short-term debt and customer deposit liabilities approximates fair value.
+Substantially all our long-term debt at both

 Income taxes are accounted for under the asset and liability method.
 Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.